 Second, many regional businesses increasingly are hurting for talent.
 Hard-to-fill positions remain open for months.
 Lacking a local talent pipeline, companies turn to import talent from outside D.C.
 Employers, as a result, are facing increased recruitment and retention costs.
 By recruiting only from traditional sources of talent (i.e., 4-year institutions), they’re also failing to build a diverse workforce.

-OUR STARTING POINT: In Fall 2020, in collaboration with the Federal City Council, CityWorks DC will launch CareerWise DC, a citywide, three-year youth apprenticeship program for D.C. high schoolers in high-wage, in-demand occupations―e.g., Information Technology, Business Operations, and Financial Services.
-We will start with 15-25 youth apprentices in partnership with 4-6 employers and 4-7 high schools.
+OUR STARTING POINT: In Fall 2020, in collaboration with the Federal City Council, CityWorks DC launched CareerWise DC, a citywide, three-year youth apprenticeship program for D.C. high schoolers in high-wage, in-demand occupations―e.g., Information Technology, Business Operations, and Financial Services.
+We started with 15 youth apprentices in partnership with 4-6 employers and 4-7 high schools.
+This year’s cohort will have more than 30 apprentices!